My bags were packed and I was ready to go.

 That evening after work and on the day I was supposed to leave for Arkansas, I drove to the general location to find out if I could locate this road-side waterfall.
 Google Maps and a general description were my guides as the search began.

-I had driven this road several times on my way to Panther’s Den and Devils Kitchen, so I knew the area.
-I drove slowly looking to the sides of the road for the potential location.
+I had drove this road several times on my way to Panther’s Den and Devils Kitchen, so I knew the area.
+I drove slowly and looked to the sides of the road for the potential location.
 It was indicated that it was before Panthers Den Road, but I was not for sure from what direction Erick was coming from.

-Driving south to north, I passed Lick Creek (the stream, not the town) thinking this would be the idea spot, but it was too flat to have anything alongside the road.
+Driving south to north, I passed Lick Creek (the stream, not the town) and thought this would be the idea spot, but it was too flat to have anything alongside the road.
 I kept driving.
 The road started going uphill and started to wind.
 That’s when I saw the location.

 Three culverts where draining in different locations from one side of the road to the other.
 To the right-hand side was a dry sandstone groove that gave way to a bluff peeking out from a dense wooded area.